Total submissions: 6

 RCV000507043 | SCV002537668 | uncertain significance | Hereditary pancreatitis | 2021-04-23 | criteria provided, single submitter | curation | |

-Ambry Genetics | RCV000507043 | SCV002658536 | uncertain significance | Hereditary pancreatitis | 2015-04-16 | criteria provided, single submitter | clinical testing | The c.640-12G>A intronic variant results from a G to A substitution 12 nucleotides upstream from coding exon 7 in the CTRC gene.
-This variant was identified in several individuals with pancreatitis, including three from different African countries (LaRusch J et al. Clin Transl Gastroenterol, 2015 Jan;6:e68; Masson E et al. Pancreas, 2015 Aug;44:999-1001).
-In one individual, RT-PCR and sequencing of cultured fibroblasts demonstrated aberrant splicing leading to the creation of a novel splice acceptor, resulting in inclusion of the last 10 bp of the intron, and leading to a protein elongation (Masson E et al. Pancreas, 2015 Aug;44:999-1001).
-Based on data from gnomAD, the A allele has an overall frequency of 0.0698% (197/282392) total alleles studied, including 1 homozygote.
-The highest observed frequency was 0.6501% (162/24920) of African alleles.
+Ambry Genetics | RCV000507043 | SCV002658536 | uncertain significance | Hereditary pancreatitis | 2024-07-10 | criteria provided, single submitter | clinical testing | The c.640-12G>A intronic variant results from a G to A substitution 12 nucleotides upstream from coding exon 7 in the CTRC gene.
+This variant was reported in individuals with acute recurrent or chronic pancreatitis (LaRusch J et al. Clin Transl Gastroenterol, 2015 Jan;6:e68; Masson E et al. Pancreas, 2015 Aug;44:999-1001; Giefer MJ et al. J Pediatr, 2017 Jul;186:95-100).
+RNA studies have demonstrated that this alteration results in partial intron retention; however, the clinical impact of this abnormal splicing is unknown (Masson E et al. Pancreas, 2015 Aug;44:999-1001).
 This nucleotide position is poorly conserved in available vertebrate species.
 In silico splice site analysis predicts that this alteration will result in the creation or strengthening of a novel splice acceptor site.
-Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear. |
+Based on the available evidence, the clinical significance of this variant remains unclear. |

 Prevention |